ManjushaSethi/project-4/README.md

 Read the data through Cloud MongoDB and clean it <br>
 Open with Panda <br>
-Exploratory Data Visualization with Matplotlib <br>
+Exploratory Data Visualization with Plotly <br>
 Test, train and split the data for the Regression Model <br>
-Establish Accuracy of the model Results visualization
+Establish Accuracy of the model Results with visualizations

 **How To Download Our Cleaned Data as CSV:**